MuhammedRaaziq/ai-multilingual-translation-system/README.md

 # 🌍 AI-Based Multilingual Lecture Translation System

-A real-time AI-powered lecture translation platform designed to improve accessibility and inclusivity in higher education, specifically for first-year Computer Science students in multilingual environments such as South Africa.
-This system translates live lectures from English into **isiZulu, isiXhosa and Afrikaans** using AI-based Speech Recognition (ASR) and Neural Machine Translation.
-(NMT).
+A real-time AI-powered lecture translation platform designed to improve accessibility and inclusivity in higher education, specifically for first-year Computer Science students in South Africa.
+This system translates live lectures from English into **isiZulu, isiXhosa and Afrikaans** using AI-based Speech Recognition (ASR), Text To Speech (TTS) and Neural Machine Translation(NMT).

 ---

 ## 🚀 Overview

-Many students in South African universities face a language barrier due to lectures being delivered in English, while majority of them do not have it as their first language.
-This system solves that problem by providing:
+A large number of students in South African universities face a language barrier due to lectures being delivered in English, while majority of them do not have it as their first language.
+This system provides a solution by providing:

-- 🎤 Real-time lecture speech capture
+- 🎤 Real-time lecture speech capturing
 - 🧠 AI-based text translation
 - 💬 Live subtitles in multiple languages
 - 🔊 Optional text-to-speech output